OGLE-2005-BLG-390Lb: Orbit

 OGLE-2005-BLG-390Lb orbits its star every 3,500 days (about 10 years) at an average distance of 2.0 to 4.1 AU, or an orbit that would fall between the orbits of Mars and Jupiter in the Solar System (This range of distances is the range of error in measurement and calculation; it does not represent the planet's orbital eccentricity, as its orbital elements are not known, other than its orbital period).
 Until this discovery, no small exoplanet had been found farther than 0.15 AU from a main-sequence star.
-The planet takes approximately 10 Earth years to orbit its star, OGLE-2005-BLG-390L.

 Discovery

 OGLE-2005-BLG-390Lb's signature was first detected on January 25, 2006, by observations at the Danish 1.54-m telescope at ESO La Silla Observatory in Chile.
 The telescope was part of a network of telescopes used by the PLANET/RoboNet gravitational microlensing campaign.
 Much of the follow-up observational data was gathered by a 0.6-m telescope at the Perth Observatory in Western Australia.

 Gravitational lensing occurs when light from a distant star is bent and magnified by the gravitational field of a foreground star.
 A gravitational microlensing event occurs when a planet accompanying this foreground star can cause an additional small increase in the intensity of magnified light as it passes between the background star and the observer as well.

 The PLANET/RoboNet campaign regularly investigates promising microlensing event alerts that are issued by the Polish OGLE or the Japanese–New Zealand MOA survey.
 The observation of just such an event led to the discovery of OGLE-2005-BLG-390Lb.
 OGLE detected the microlensing effect produced by the star OGLE-2005-BLG-390L, and it was the PLANET team's follow-up observations and analysis which uncovered evidence of the planet itself.

 The PLANET team conducted close observation of the OGLE-2005-BLG-390 microlensing event over a period of about two weeks.
 During this series of observations, a 15% "spike" in intensity occurred, lasting approximately 12 hours.
 From the intensity of the increase, and its length, the PLANET astronomers were able to derive the planet's mass, and its approximate displacement from the star.

 The paper submitted to Nature bears the names of all members of PLANET, RoboNet, OGLE, and MOA.